agilepro/baroque/src/pages/season-2025.md

 * Date to be announced
 * St. Andrew’s Church of Ben Lomond

-In 2024 for the first time this favorite annual event relocated to charming St. Andrew’s Church.
-Accomplished local musicians performed on the very special pipe organ.
-This post-season gathering features pipe organ, strings, horns, and wind instruments.
-A primary attraction at this event in 2024 was the Irish Country Dancers led by Michael Murphy and accompanied by Crooked Road, a band led by Julie Horner.
-Enjoy all of this while you sip wine and eat gourmet treats.
+In 2024 for the first time this favorite annual event relocated to Ben Lomond’s charming St. Andrew’s Church.
+In addition to performances on the church’s pipe organ, a special attraction was the Irish Country Dancers led by Michael Murphy and accompanied by Crooked Road, a band led by Julie Horner.
+In 2025, we plan another delightful afternoon including a variety of performances as well as wine and gourmet treats.